Clay artworks under glass at the Collection de L'Art Brut Lausanne, Switzerland, 2007. Photo: L. Moriarity.

-Today the historical Art Brut connection to Modern Art leaves out 'Art Brut' and/or 'Visionary Arts' and artists from the official art narrative.
+Today the official Art History stories leave out 'Art Brut' and/or 'Visionary Arts'.
 Art Brut has its own culture, its own world of Art, its own history.
 In this way important commonalities are lost for today's art student.
-This is the area that interests me, how and when and why does Art Brut meet with official art.
 How and when and why has the mental health field, art therapy, and contemporary artists, art and art world, converge with Museums and Collections and Schools of Art?

 Making, creating, drawing, painting, and assembling is a necessity for all artists.
 The Modern artist Jean Dubuffet, invented the term Art Brut in the 1940s.
 Some later terms invented for similar art works include: Naïve Art, Raw Art, Primitive Art, and Outsider Art.
 The contemporary term Art Singulier was again created to describe works by contemporary artists.